This article was written by Registered Dietitian Maeve Hanan and Student Dietitian and Dietetically Speaking Intern Sophie Gastman.

 The main purpose for consuming carbohydrates is to provide us with energy.

 When we consume carbohydrates, they are digested and absorbed into the small intestine and then supply glucose to the blood.
 This glucose is either used in tissues for fuel, or is stored as glycogen in the liver and muscles.
-Excess glucose is converted to fatty acids and stored as body fat for long-term storage of energy.
+Excess glucose is converted to fatty acids and stored for long-term storage of energy.

 Certain types of carbohydrate-containing foods, particularly whole grains, oats, fruit and vegetables, also provide a variety of vitamins and minerals; depending on the food in question.
 One of these nutrients found in wholegrains is B-vitamins which are vital for a whole host of metabolic processes and need to be consumed regularly in the diet as they are not stored in the body.